joelparkerhenderson/architecture-decision-record/README.md

 <a name="introduction"><h2>Introduction</h2></a>

-An architectural decision (AD) is a software design choice that addresses a significant requiremen.t
+An architectural decision (AD) is a software design choice that addresses a significant requiremen.

 An architectural decision record (ADR) is a way to track an AD, such as by writing notes, or logging information.